-Remember earlier we mentioned that an SDN controller has "global view" of the whole SDN network.
-In that sense ODL has all necessary visibility and knowledge of the network that can be used to draw the network diagram in realtime.
+ODL has all necessary visibility and knowledge of the network that can be used to draw the network diagram in realtime.

 OVS[ovs]

 Open vSwitch (OVS) introduction

 OVS is one of the most popular and "production quality" open source implementation of a multilayer virtual switch.
 OVS was created by Nicira back in 2009, which was acquired by VMware.
 It is licensed under the Apache 2.0 license and provided by Linux Foundation.The virtual switch basically does most of the jobs you could expect a physical switch does, but in a software method.
 OVS is typically running with linux hypervisors like KVM and can be loaded on a Linux kernel.
 OVS supports most features supported in tradtional physical switches, such as: